Mike Trout's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Mike Trout.

-2001: Rookie of the Month Four Times
+2001: AL Rookie of the Month Four Times

-In August 2012, Mike Trout became the first American League rookie since Ichiro Suzuki in 2001 to win Rookie of the Month four times during a single season.
+In August of 2012, Mike Trout became the first American League rookie since Ichiro Suzuki in 2001 to win Rookie of the Month four times during a single season.

 2010: Topps Minor League Player of the Year Award

 For the 2011 season, Mike Trout was named Baseball America Minor League Player of the Year after hitting .326/.414/.544 with 11 home runs, 38 RBIs, 82 runs scored, and 33 stolen bases in 91 games.
-He was also named an outfielder on Baseball America's 2011 Minor League All-Star team.

-2012: AL MVP runner-up
+2012: MVP Second Place

 In 2012, Mike Trout finished second in the voting for American League (AL) Most Valuable Player (MVP).